Metadata Schemas

 Adding a Section

 To add a section to a Metadata Schema, go to the Details screen of the schema.
-Enter the name of the new section into the Section Name field and click Commit.
-A new section will appear in the Sections Defined For This Metadata Schema section, as shown in the figure below.
+Enter the name of the new section into the Section Name field and Save the screen.
+A new section will appear in the Sections Defined For This Metadata Schema section.

-A Metadata Section asset will also appear under the Metadata Schema in the Asset Map, as shown in the figure to the right.
+A Metadata Section asset will also appear under the Metadata Schema in the Asset Map.

 Editing a Section